-University of Florida Fall 2016 University Submitting Proposal Proposed Implementation Term Liberal Arts and Sciences Languages, Literatures and Cul tures Name of College(s) or School(s) Name of Department(s)/ Division on(s) B.A. in Foreign Languages & Foreign Languages & Literatures Literatures Academic Specialty or Field Complete Name of Degree Proposed CIP Code The submission of this proposal constitute approved, the necessary financial resources met prior to the initiation of the program. and the cr riteria for establishing new programs ĥa ve been Date Approved by the University Board d of President Date Trustees Signature of Chair, Board of Date Vice President for Academic Date Trustees Affairs
+University of Florida Fall 2016 University Submitting Proposal Proposed Implementation Term Liberal Arts and Sciences Languages, Literatures and Cul tures Name of College(s) or School(s) Name of Department(s)/ Division Name of Department(s)/ Division(s) B.A. in Foreign Languages & Foreign Languages & Literatures Literatures Academic Specialty or Field Complete Name of Degree Proposed CIP Code The submission of this proposal constitutes a commitment by the university that, if the proposal is approved, the necessary financial resources and the criteria for establishing new programs have been met prior to the initiation of the program.
+Date Approved by the University Board of President Date Trustees Signature of Chair, Board of Date Vice President for Academic Date Trustees Affairs